Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

-The vital section of scipt is **``jobs``** where we specify work to do.
+The vital section of the script is **``jobs``** where we specify the work to do.
 Each job must include a unique job ID.
 Jobs run in parallel by default.

 Use keyword **``jobs.<job_id>.needs``** to change default behavior and run jobs sequentially.
 {% include code-header.html %}